nick-jones/gost/docs/strings.md

-# Go Static Strings
+# Go Strings

-Static strings manifest themselves in Go compiled binaries in a number of different ways.
+Strings manifest themselves in Go compiled binaries in a number of different ways.
 Below are 2 deep dives into different examples.
 There are of course many other examples that could be worked through.

 ## Example 1